Romanian buffalo: Productive and reproductive traits

 Main uses are milk, meat and draught power.
 Milk yield varies according to season of calving, lactations number, level of feeding, and length of lactation.
-Lactation milk yield (kg) is between 958-1455 kg.
-The number of days lactation per year is 252-285; age at first calving is 38-42 months; average lactations number is 6-9; age at slaughter for young stock is 22-24 and 350-400 kg or at 3-4 months and 60-100 kg for males and the females are slaughtered at 500-600 kg, usually after the first lactation or after the productive life.
+Lactation milk yield (kg) is between 958 and 1455 kg.
+The number of days lactation per year is 252–285; age at first calving is 38–42 months; average lactations number is 6–9; age at slaughter for young stock is 22–24 and 350–400 kg or at 3–4 months and 60–100 kg for males and the females are slaughtered at 500–600 kg, usually after the first lactation or after the productive life.

 In 2003 the female that was included in herd book had 1831 kg milk, with 136 kg fat (7.48%) and 71 kg (3.93%) protein.
 Age at first calving was 38 months and calving interval of these female was 456 days.
 The average of calves/year is 0.85.

 Management conditions

 The breed is very well adapted to the local environment.
-Type of management is stationary, housing is over 6-8 months / year and feeding is mixes.
+Type of management is stationary, housing is over 6–8 months / year and feeding is mixes.
 In most smallholders buffalos are maintained tied in closed barns in winter, while in warm seasons a combination between stable housing with grazing is practiced.
 The young buffaloes are kept for grazing on pasture.
 When pastured together, cattle and buffaloes coexist satisfactorily.
 Romanian buffalos are powerful swimmers.